Land-based and environmental industries

 What can I do?

 Elsewhere there are plenty of opportunities to work with animals.
-That might be as a gamekeeper, where you’re looking after the land as much as the animals living on it; or as a veterinary nurse or nursing assistant, which is a varied role and could see you taking care of all creatures, great and small.
-Along similar lines, animal care Apprentices might be based in kennels, animal training centres and rescue homes, looking after the daily needs of dogs, cats and more.
+That might be as a gamekeeper, where you’re looking after the land as much as the animals living on it; or as a vet, veterinary nurse or nursing assistant, which is a varied role and could see you taking care of all creatures, great and small.

-Perhaps the main thing land-based industry Apprentices require isn’t so much a skill as a state of mind.
-You’ll need to be passionate about the great outdoors or the creatures that share our little island with us.
+To work in this field (in both senses of the word) you’ll need to be passionate about the great outdoors, the things that grow in it and the creatures we share it with.
 This isn’t an industry for those who don’t like being outside, getting their hands dirty and getting up close and personal with the animal kingdom.

-As you might expect, much of the work in this sector can be physical, requiring a fair bit of strength and stamina – putting a shoe on a horse or felling a tree isn’t easy – combined with the technical know how required to get things done safely and efficiently.
+As you might expect, much of the work in this sector can be physical, requiring a fair bit of strength and stamina (ever tried putting a shoe on a horse or felling a tree?) combined with the technical know-how required to get things done safely and efficiently.